FrancisCrickInstitute/network_invsync/README.md

 - Updated LibreNMS, NetDisco and ISE module so hostname is partitioned into component parts hostname.company.domain any only capture hostname.
 Using domain stripping was inconsistent.

 ### Version 10.02.2022
 - Added F(orce)PATTERN to SESSION_TK to force a host which matches the pattern to be added to the list.
-This is to circumvent circumstances where we want the host to be included if elemtns of the hostname matches both the I and XPATTERN.
+This is to circumvent circumstances where we want the host to be included if elements of the hostname matches both the I and XPATTERN.
 Updated modules/_*.py and common/_session_tk accordingly.

+### Version 20.04.2022
+- Changed F(orce)PATTERN to force exclude (not include) a hostname which matches the pattern.